 Undergraduate students, graduate students, and recent graduates (within one year of graduation) are eligible to apply for paid internships through the National Council for Preservation Education (NCPE).
 Interns with a background in heritage preservation and related fields have the opportunity to work with knowledgeable mentors at different DOI bureaus.
 Internships are located across the country, and positions are available for the summer and academic year.

 TheFederal Pathways Programoffers paths to internships and careers in the federal government for students and recent graduates.
-While DOI museum-related internships are not listed through the Pathways Program, recent graduates may be interested in thePathways Program for Recent Graduates.
+While DOI museum-related internships are not listed through the Pathways Program, recent graduates may be interested in thePathways Program for Students and Recent Graduates.
 This program provides 1-year federal positions that have the potential to be converted to a permanent position.
 To be eligible for the Recent Graduates Program, students must have graduated from a qualifying educational institution within the previous two years.
 Applicants can search for Recent Graduates Program jobs by entering applicable keywordshere.

 The number of Pathways Program jobs with museum responsibilities is limited.
 Applicants seeking entry-level positions should also do a general search for museum positions onUSAJOBS.
 GS-1 through GS-7 typically denotes entry-level positions.